NYUAD-IM/artintel/WeeklySchedule.md

 - Present Final Projects
   - Presentation of 5-7 minutes only!
 Share the best and most important results / reflection

-### IM Show Setup - TBD - Arts Center Lobby
+### IM Show Setup - Wednesday May 8 - Arts Center Lobby
+- Collect any equipment such as LCD monitor, TV
 - Bring your project to the Arts Center Lobby
-- Collect any equipment such as LCD monitor, TV
 - Set up project and check working
 - Can leave basic equipment, take laptops